DLN492/NeuroCore_Research/README.md

 > Note: this repository focuses on **scientific and analytical use cases**.
 > Any high-security or restricted applications are outside the scope of the public release.

+*The framework exhibits a dual interpretative capability, where non-ideal signal conditions (including artifacts) are not merely treated as noise, but as informative perturbations enabling the simultaneous evaluation of structural stability and transition sensitivity.*

 ---

 ## Positioning